Stardust collection

 Design collections

-A glaze with many names: ice coracle, tortoise shell, snowflake and many more.
-Just like the appearance is leaving room for a surprise.
+A glaze with many names: ice crackle, tortoise shell, snowflake and many more.

 Stardust collection - closeup of a jar with Tea Dust glaze